The Civil

 Number of attempts

-The number of times a candidate can appear for the exam are given below.
+The number of times a candidate can appear for the exam are

-· General category candidates = 6.
+candidates = 6.

-· OBC category candidates = 9.
+candidates = 9.

-· SC/ST candidates = unlimited attempts till 32 years of age.
+unlimited attempts till 32 years of age.

-Appearing to attempt one of the papers in the preliminary examination is counted as an attempt, including disqualification/ cancellation of candidature.
-However, applying to sit the exam but failing to attend is not counted as an attempt.
+of candidature.
+However, applying to sit the exam but failing to attend is not

 Vacancies and Selection